ansys/pyoptislang/doc/source/getting_started/index.rst

-Getting Started
+Getting started
 ===============
 In order to run PyOptiSLang, user must have access to licensed copy of optiSLang.
-The first supported supported version of optiSLang is 2023R1.
+The first supported version of optiSLang is 2023R1.
 For more information about optiSLang, visit the `optiSLang <https://www.ansys.com/products/connect/ansys-optislang>`_ page on the Ansys website.

 ************
 Installation
 ************

-Python Module
+Python module
 ~~~~~~~~~~~~~
 The ``ansys-optislang-core`` package currently supports python 3.7 through 3.10 on Windows and Linux.
 Install the latest release from `PyPi